Rain120/m-ui/README.md

 ### origin

-- study for design components using react for mobile
+- study for design mobile components using react

 ### plan